Uyadav207/Uyadav207/README.md

 # Hi !
 I am Utkarsh,

 A student, developer with a background in Computer Science and has keen interest in web and mobile technologies using the JavaScript ecosystem.
-I am also very much involved in writing technical Blogs and loves to write about the stuff related Js ecosystem etc. on [DEV Community](https://dev.to/uyadav207).
+I am also very much involved in writing technical Blogs and loves to write about the stuff related Js ecosystem etc.

 ---